FAQs – Frequently Asked Questions

 - Do Language Intelligence work with only Australian agencies?

-What kind of cases do Language Intelligence work on?
+What kinds of cases do Language Intelligence work on?

 One of the services we provide is voice analysis.
 The most common type of voice analysis we provide is speaker identification.
 Sometimes it’s with disputed identities for crimes, other times it’s for voice impersonation.
 We also do something that’s called ‘speaker profiling.’